 With single activation in Alma, activations for CDI work in the same way as other Alma activations.
-Alma will publish to CDI several sets of data (Institutional holding files) that include the following information:
+Alma publishes several sets of data (Institutional holding files) that include the following information to CDI:

 To manage activations for CDI, Alma provides two management settings: FullyFlexible (which is the default setting after the move) and EasyActive.
 For more details, see Settings.